andyphilips/pss/README.md

 and

 Philips, Andrew Q. "Have your cake and eat it too?
 Cointegration and dynamic inference from autoregressive distributed lag models" Working Paper.

+## References
+Pesaran, M Hashem, Yongcheol Shin and Richard J Smith.
+2001.
+"Bounds testing approaches to the analysis of level relationships."
+Journal of Applied Econometrics 16(3):289-326.

 ## Version
 0.1.3.9000